interactive-instruments/ldproxy/demo/vineyards/README.md

 This description assumes that the following preparation steps have been completed.

 * ldproxy has been [deployed](deployment.md).
 All file paths on this page are relative to the data directory of the deployment.
-* A PostgreSQL deployment (version 9.6 or later) with PostGIS (version 2.4 or later) are availble.
+* A PostgreSQL deployment (version 9.6 or later) with PostGIS (version 2.4 or later) is availble.

 ## Step 1: Getting the data